Love. Joy. Faithfulness.

 Nhu became the first employee of Remember Nhu on Sept.
 19, 2006.
-She helped open our first Children’s Home in January of 2007.
+She helped open our first Prevention Home for children in January of 2007.
 Then she opened our first business called Agape Beauty Salon in Phnom Penh, Cambodia in July 2008.
 Nhu was the manager of that salon.
 Following that, she became a House Mother in 2013, and then opened and managed the first Remember Nhu Vocational Training Center in Phnom Penh, Cambodia in Jan.
 2014.

 Today if you were to meet her, you would be greeted with that radiant smile once again.
 She is a young woman who is filled with the Holy Spirit.
 All who meet her can see the hope, joy, and love that radiate from this young woman.
 She pours out the love to others that has been so richly given to her.